The inheritance is one of the most anticipated plays of the year. So the expectations are quite high. And they were not disappointed.

 Just the actors and nothing else.
 But this keeps the focus on the story and the superb acting.

 Everybody is doing a great job here and all the numerous actors are always around the stage, watching what happens and I thought that was a good choice of the director (Stephen Daldry) .
-I was particularly impressed by Andrew Burnap and his narcissistic charachter and, of course, John Benjamin Hickey.
+I was particularly impressed by Andrew Burnap and his narcissistic character and, of course, John Benjamin Hickey.

-Perhaps it tries to tell us too much: the meaning of being gay (there is a part in the second act where all the actors are around the stage and talk about what does it mean being gay today: being community vs being Grindr users: it was not exactly related to the story but enjoyable), the exploration of sex and love, the value of friendship, the age gaps, the reflection about HIV seen by different perspectives, the idea of art saving us and teaching us the way and much more.
+Perhaps it tries to tell us too much: the meaning of being gay (there is a part in the second act where all the actors are around the stage and talk about what does it mean being gay today: being community vs being Grindr users: it was not exactly related to the story but enjoyable), the exploration of sex and love, the value of friendship, the age gaps, the reflection about HIV seen from different perspectives, the idea of art saving us and teaching us the way and much more.